denoland/manual/references/contributing/style_guide.md

 they cannot.
 This is confusing.

 If a directory of code needs a default entry point, use the filename `mod.ts`.
-The filename `mod.ts` follows Rust’s convention, is shorter than `index.ts`, and doesn’t come with any preconceived notions about how it might work.
+The filename `mod.ts` follows Rust's convention, is shorter than `index.ts`, and doesn't come with any preconceived notions about how it might work.

 ### Exported functions: max 2 args, put the rest into an options object.